niklashigi/apk-mitm/README.md

 If you want to experiment with different changes to an APK, then using `--wait` is probably not the most convenient option as it forces you to start from scratch every time you use it.
 In this case you might want to take a look at [APKLab][apklab].
 It's an Android reverse engineering workbench built on top of VS Code that comes with [`apk-mitm` support][apklab-mitm] and should allow you to iterate much more quickly.

+### Allowing specific certificates

+On some devices (like Android TVs) you might not be able to add a new certificate to the system's root certificates.
+In those cases you can still add your proxy's certificate [directly to the app's Network Security Config][network-security-config-custom-ca] since that will work on any device.
+You can accomplish this by running `apk-mitm` with the `--certificate` flag set to the path of the certificate (`.pem` or `.der` file) used by your proxy.

 ## Caveats

 - If the app uses Google Maps and the map is broken after patching, then the app's API key is probably [restricted to the developer's certificate][google-api-key-restrictions].
 You'll have to [create your own API key][google-maps-android] without restrictions and run `apk-mitm` with [the `--wait` option](#making-manual-changes) to be able to replace the `com.google.android.geo.API_KEY` value in the app's `AndroidManifest.xml` file.